NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 It is best to avoid images with very low illumination angles as those can result in artifacts in the produced SfS terrain.

+The first step that will happen when this is launched is computing the image exposures.
+That step can be slow and is not parallelizable, so it can be done offline, using the flag ``--compute-exposures-only`` in this tool.
+Then the computed exposures can be passed to the command above via the ``--image-exposures-prefix`` option.

 It was found empirically that a shadow threshold of 0.005 was good enough.
 It is also possible to specify individual shadow thresholds if desired, via ``--custom-shadow-threshold-list``.
 This may be useful